 Does the endovenous laser ablation procedure hurt?

 EVLA is generally well-tolerated by our patients, and we do our best to make the procedure as comfortable as possible.
 Local numbing injections are used to numb the vein and protect the structures near the vein.
-These injections can be mildly to moderately painful, but most patients tolerate these very well.
+These injections can be mild to moderately painful, but most patients tolerate these very well.